 The expert niche argument

 Quite often, you’ll hear many say that niching helps you position yourself as an expert.
-Um, big problem with that… you’re just starting an online business, you’re probably not an expert.
+Um, the big problem with that… you’re just starting an online business, you’re probably not an expert.

 Even if you call yourself one on paper you won’t really believe it.
 Without the belief behind it, you won’t act like it, you won’t have your business set up like an expert would, you won’t deliver like one, and clients will see through you.
 Big problem.
 You fumble your way through pitches, don’t land clients, and boom!
 Your career as a freelancer is over before it’s really begun.